Squirkey89/Sport-Quiz/README.md

 ![name-val](https://user-images.githubusercontent.com/91072896/154194873-309cf2c4-c1ed-4380-a6bc-39d6d7f5abe4.png)

 ## Menu
   The user will have four options in the main menu screen.
 If they decide to choose an invalid character an error message is displayed and they are prompted to enter a, b, c or d.
-I also used strip() and upper() on all the inputs fields if the user leaves a blank by accident and then enters a valid input then the option choosen will be accepted.&nbsp;
+I also used strip() and upper() on all the inputs fields so, if the user leaves a blank by accident or capital letter and enters a valid input then the option choosen will be accepted.&nbsp;

   ![menu-val](https://user-images.githubusercontent.com/91072896/154193240-6eb3d169-a33f-4e2f-8681-79350be91d21.png)